TheBoyLeastLikelyTo/OverDrive.NET/README.md

 - Certain books, instead of including "      " for elimination, include null FFFFFF
 - Certain books have a different time format.
 Not sure if there is any relation between them

+### Downloader

+- Colon in book title not permitted for use with Windows Directory name